 Dan has researched the psychology of judgment and decision making and published a paper on the science of human rationality.
 He holds a master’s degree in social psychology from Cornell and a BA in mathematics and statistics from Swarthmore.

 This Jack of all trades coordinates logistics, ensuring that CFAR’s workshops meet and exceed participants’ expectations.
-He draws on his background in psychology and event planning to do this.
+They draw on their background in psychology and event planning to do this.

 Before CFAR, Lauren worked as an iOS Developer, organized the Seattle rationality community, studied biology at Caltech, and competed on the Magic: The Gathering Pro Tour.